On the equivalence of all models for $(\infty,2)$-categories: The main equivalence

 We now are in a position to prove the following main result.

 \begin{thm} The adjunction

 is a Quillen equivalence. \end{thm}

-\begin{proof} By Lemma~\ref{fib repl} the derived unit of this adjunction can be represented by an isomorphism \((X,T_X) \to U\tilde{X}=(X,T_X)\) whenever \((X,T_X)\) is fibrant, and so it will suffice to show that the derived counit is a weak equivalence.
-Given a fibrant stratified set \((Y,M)\), we can factor its counit map as the composite
+\begin{proof} To show that the \emph{derived} unit is a weak equivalence it will suffice to check its components on a set of representatives of weak equivalence classes.
+By Lemma~\ref{fib repl}, these components can be represented by an isomorphism \((X,T_X) \to U\wtl{X}=(X,T_X)\) whenever \((X,T_X)\) is fibrant.
+We are hence left with showing that the derived counit is a weak equivalence.
+Given a fibrant stratified set \((Y,M)\), its counit \(\iota(Y,M \cap Y_2) \to (Y,M)\) must factor through the trivial cofibration \(f\colon\iota(Y,M \cap Y_2) \to \wtl{Y}\) constructed in Lemma~\ref{fib repl}.
+It will hence suffice to show that the resulting map

-where \(\tilde{Y}\) is the fibrant replacement of \(\iota(Y,M \cap Y_2)\) constructed in Lemma~\ref{fib repl}.
-Since \(f\) is an anodyne extension by Lemma~\ref{fib repl} it will suffice to show that \(g\) is a weak equivalence.
-We now observe that since the counit and \(f\) are both isomorphisms at the level of the underlying scaled simplicial set, the same holds for \(g\).
-In addition, the stratified sets \(\tilde{Y}\) and \((Y,M)\) have the same marked simplices in dimension \(\geq 2\) by construction (and since \((Y,M)\) is assumed \(2\)-trivial).
-It will hence suffice to show that \(\tilde{Y}\) and \((Y,M)\) have the same marked \(1\)-simplices.
-In other words, we need to show that any marked edge in \((Y,M)\) is an equivalence.
-Indeed, this follows from the fact that the map of stratified sets \(\thr(\Del^1) \to \thr(J)\) is an anodyne map, see~\cite[Observation 43]{VerityWeakComplicialI}. \end{proof}
+is a weak equivalence in \(\St_2\).
+We now observe that since the counit and \(f\) are both isomorphisms at the level of the underlying scaled simplicial sets, the same holds for \(g\).
+In addition, the stratified sets \(\wtl{Y}\) and \((Y,M)\) have the same marked simplices in dimension \(\geq 2\) by construction (and since \((Y,M)\) is fibrant and in particular \(2\)-trivial).
+We hence just need to verify that \(\tilde{Y}\) and \((Y,M)\) have the same marked \(1\)-simplices.
+In other words, we need to show that the marked edges in \((Y,M)\) are exactly the equivalences.
+Indeed, this holds for any fibrant stratified set: the marked edges are invertible since \((Y,M)\) has the right lifting property against the trivial cofibration \(\thr(\Del^1) \to \thr(J)\)~\cite[Observation~43]{VerityWeakComplicialI}, and the invertible edges are marked since \((Y,M)\) has the right lifting property against the saturation morphisms introduced in Definition \ref{d:complicial-anodyne}. \end{proof}

-The following corollary gives a pointwise characterization of natural equivalences, and we frame here for future use:
+The following corollary gives a pointwise characterization of natural equivalences, and we frame it here for future use: